Object: Portrait of Walter George, George and Ida Scambary

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-This portrait shows Gunner Walter George Scambary, service number 50897 of the New Zealand Field Artillery, his wife Ida Emily and son George.
+This portrait shows Gunner Walter George Scambary, service number 50897 of the New Zealand Field Artillery, his wife Ida Emily and their son George.

 Stationed initially at the Artillery's training camp at Ewshot in Hampshire, Walter was sent to France in February 1918.
 During his active service with the Field Artillery, he specialised in the use of heavy trench mortar, a tube like weapon designed to fire a bomb at a steep angle so that it falls straight down on the enemy.
 The mortar was ideally suited for trench warfare.